-1) The type of sponsor service being provided
+1. The type of sponsor service being provided

 The nature and degree of a sponsor's interaction with the directors is likely to differ according to the type of sponsor service.
-For example, a sponsor service may entail providing provide guidance to a listed company on the application of the class tests under LR 8.2.2R or LR 8.2.3R UKLR 4.2.4R or UKLR 4.2.6R.

-In such a case, we would expect a sponsor to have satisfied itself that the directors understand which transactions need to be classified, how they should be classified using the class tests and, depending on the result of the classification, whether any further obligations arise such as requesting a waiver, modification or substitution of the operation of UKLR 7, UKLR 8 or UKLR 11 from the FCA.
-In some circumstances, a sponsor may choose to interact only with the director who has the relevant responsibility for the sponsor service within the listed company issuer and/or senior management.
+For example, a sponsor may provide guidance to a listed company on the application of the class tests under UKLR 4.2.6R.
+In such a case, we would expect a sponsor to have satisfied itself that the directors understand which transactions need to be classified, how they should be classified using the class tests and, depending on the result of the classification, whether any further obligations may arise in relation to requesting a waiver, modification or substitution of the operation of UKLR 7, UKLR 8 or UKLR 11, from the FCA.
+In some circumstances, a sponsor may choose to interact only with the director who has the relevant responsibility for the sponsor service within the listed issuer and/or senior management.
 Those interactions may be sufficient for the sponsor to be reasonably assured in relation to its obligations if, in the sponsor's judgement, those interactions will lead to the director or directors understanding their responsibilities and obligations.
 That is, it will not be necessary for a sponsor to interact directly with all directors in all circumstances.
 In the instance of an IPO, where the sponsor is providing guidance to a new applicant, the relevant listing rules, disclosure requirements and transparency rules to be covered will be wider in scope.
 The sponsor may therefore need to interact directly with all of the directors.

-- 2) The nature and characteristics of the listed company issuer or applicant:

-The sponsor should take into account the characteristics of the listed company issuer or applicant when deciding what reasonable steps it should take.
+- 2. The nature and characteristics of the listed issuer or applicant: The sponsor should take into account the characteristics of the listed issuer or applicant when deciding what reasonable steps it should take.
+Sponsors should consider whether particular focus should be placed on certain responsibilities. - 3.
+The directors' level of understanding and their experience of complying with their responsibilities and obligations under the listing rules, the disclosure requirements and the transparency rules.

-Sponsors should consider whether particular focus should be placed on certain responsibilities. - 3) The directors' level of understanding and their experience of complying with their responsibilities and obligations under the listing rules and, disclosure requirements and transparency rules. - As a starting point the sponsor will need to assess the directors' level of understanding of the relevant rules.
-In order to carry out this assessment, the sponsor should review the nature and extent of each director's experience of complying with their responsibilities and obligations, for example, in their current or previous role as a director of a premium listed company.
+As a starting point the sponsor will need to assess the directors' level of understanding of the relevant rules.
+In order to carry out this assessment, the sponsor should review the nature and extent of each director's experience of complying with their responsibilities and obligations, for example, in their current or previous role as a director of a listed company.
 Issuers may have also undertaken induction programmes and provided ongoing training to assist the directors in understanding their responsibilities and obligations.
 If a director does not have recent, relevant experience or has recently been appointed, the sponsor will need to consider tailoring its approach to the requirements of that director.
 Other factors are likely to be relevant depending on the particular circumstances.

 We would expect the sponsor to record the steps taken to satisfy itself that the directors understand their responsibilities and obligations.
 Records should include the facts and circumstances the sponsor has taken into account in forming its reasonable opinion and the sponsor should retain any documentary evidence it has relied upon.

-Sponsors should refer to the published FCA Technical Note - Sponsors: Record Keeping Requirements for further guidance on the application of record-keeping requirements.
+Sponsors should refer to the TN/717 - Sponsors: Record Keeping Requirements for further guidance on the application of record-keeping requirements.